 Deciding between a cruise and an all-inclusive resort?
 Wondering what the differences are?
 While there are some similarities, there are plenty of differences.
-We’ll be diving into the battle between a cruise vs. all-inclusive resort or an all-inclusive resort vs. cruise.
+We’ll dive into the battle between a cruise vs. all-inclusive resort or an all-inclusive resort vs. cruise.

-When it comes to cruise vs. all-inclusive resort, there are some key differences that you need to be aware of before making your decision.
-Both have pros and cons; they can be a lot of fun, but deciding which is the right option for you can be tough.
+When it comes to cruise vs. all-inclusive resorts, there are some key differences that you need to be aware of before making your decision.
+Both have pros and cons; they can be a lot of fun, but deciding the right option for you can be tough.

 We love and have done both throughout the years of our travels.
 Most recently, we spent a fabulous week at one of the best all-inclusive resorts: Hilton La Romana in the Dominican Republic.

-Cruises are a type of vacation where you travel on a large ship with thousands of other people.
+Cruising is a vacation where you travel on a large ship with thousands of other people.
 The cruise ship will take you to different destinations, and you’ll have the opportunity to explore each destination for a few days before moving on to the next one.